 IT Services news

-A phishing attempt is circulating with the subject line: "Re-validate your e-amil account".
+A phishing email is circulating which appears to invite the recipient to update their email account to take advantage of improved features.
 A sample of the email is shown below.

 If your iPhone or iPad is running iOS 9, you may want to disable a new feature called Wi-Fi Assist.
 If you're somewhere where your Wi-Fi signal is deemed to be too slow or unreliable, it will switch to use your data connection.
 The feature is meant to give you a more seamless experience when on spotty Wi-Fi networks, but this also means eating through your 500mb data cap without knowing it.
 You might think you’re safely Youtubing while on Wi-Fi, but instead it's using the 3G / LTE.
 For more information, and instructions on how to disable the feature, see:

 Want to start a book club or recruit people for a research project?
 Or maybe you just want to buy a used coffee table?
 Try Yammer.
 As of Monday, September 28, 2015, McGill’s Yammer site is now available and accessible through the Microsoft Office 365 portal for all McGill faculty, staff and students.
 Yammer is like a private Facebook site for McGill, where you can share information with the entire University, join or create discussion groups on topics that interest you, and start building communities.

 12:15PM - myCourses is now fully accessible. --------------------------------------------- The myCourses Learning Management System is currently inaccessible for many users.
 Users may be unable to access the system or navigation may be slow.
 The system provider is looking into the issue; we apologize for any inconvenience this causes.

 Currently a phishing email is circulating, which appears to invite the recipient to participate in an anonymous survey about experiences with McGill University.